Always Be Comedy: The Tommyfield pub, Kennington, London, 2018

 I was delighted that she was part of a double bill (along with Stephen Trumble) for Hoo-Ha! at the Edinburgh Fringe in August 2018.
 Phillips’ quiet irony was balanced perfectly with Trumble’s high energy as the two comedians each delivered half hour sets in one show.
 Phillips tone matches that of her presence: succinct, calm and clear but always with an edge of sarcasm that was sometimes under-appreciated by the audience.
 Phillips wants the audience to come to her and her skill is the ability to gather the agreement and backing of the audience while still retaining her cool demeanour and being just that little bit obscene.

 I was very pleased to see Phillips again on the bill for The Comedy Reserve at the Edinburgh Festival in August 2019 and then again at Always Be Comedy in September 2019.
 The rising star was fearless with the audiences and her sassy attitude was inspired talking about all things feminine.

 Phillips had her own work in progress show Smut at the Leicester Comedy Festival when I went in February 2020.
-I was very pleased to see a full house as she delivered filthy and funny stories with fearless ease.
+The show was an hour of filthy stories told with fearless ease and such warmth and charm.
+I was very pleased to see a full house.

 With the Coronavirus outbreak of 2020, online quizzes and comedy gameshows were a regular occurrence.
 Phillips and Esther Manito had success with Drawn Together and this was developed in Clueless, the online game show which I watched was Clueless Does The 90’s in November 2020.
 Phillips and Manito headed two teams who competed in rounds such as Pack The Bin Round (which featured anything rubbish in the 90’s), guess the 90’s celebrity drawing and film charades.
 The show was entertaining and great to watch.